jwohlwend/SimExm/README.md

 The code works in python2 exclusively.
 It should be easy to convert it to python3 but it's untested.
 I strongly suggest creating a virtual environment, with virtualenv or anaconda and then use the pip command above to install all the dependencies inside the environment.
 For instance, you can create a new environment "sim" by running:

-`conda create -n sim python=2`
+`conda create -n sim python=2.7`

 Which will modify the PYTHONPATH so that all futute programs installed through pip end up in the same virtual environment.
 To start your new environment and activate the change of path run:

 `source activate sim`

 All dependencies currently used are: numpy, Pillow, scipy, images2gif, configobj and tifffile.
 To install all at once, from the terminal, do:

 `pip install -r requirements.txt`

-or if you didn't  use a virtual environment:
+or if you didn't use conda or a virtual environment:

 `sudo pip install -r requirements.txt`